Eighty Years' War, 1566–1572: First battles and repression (December 1566 – March 1567)

 The authorities at first did not react.
 The central government was especially disturbed by the fact that in many cases the civic militias refused to intervene.
 This seemed to portend insurrection.
 Margaret, and also authorities at lower levels, feared insurrection and made further concessions to the Calvinists, such as designating certain churches for Calvinist worship.
 Some provincial stadtholders used force to confront the unrest, foremost Philip of Noircarmes of Hainaut, who suppressed the revolt of the Calvinists led by Guido de Bres during the Siege of Valenciennes (6 December 1566 – 23 March 1567).
 After the parties could not reach a compromise, and Valenciennes refused to accept a royal garrison, the city was declared in a state of rebellion on 14 December 1566.
 Rebel attempts to relieve Valenciennes were crushed in the Battle of Wattrelos (27 December 1566) and the Battle of Lannoy (29 December 1566).
 For his part as stadtholder of Holland and Zeeland, William of Orange took decisive action to quell the disturbances.

 Other noblemen attempted a more conciliatory approach.
 After the Beeldenstorm reached the city of Tournai on 23 August 1566, the Calvinists (who claimed to constitute three fourths of Tournai's population) demanded their own church buildings.
-Margaret of Parma dispatched Philip de Montmorency, Count of Horne to restore order, and he sought to achieve this through a kind of religious peace, including allowing the Calvinists to build their own churches.
+Margaret of Parma dispatched Philip de Montmorency, Count of Horn to restore order, and he sought to achieve this through a kind of religious peace, including allowing the Calvinists to build their own churches.
 Margaret of Parma and king Philip resented him for this, and they recalled Horne.
 In January 1567, Philip of Noircarmes retook Tournai.

 On 13 March 1567 at the Battle of Oosterweel, Calvinists under John of St. Aldegonde were defeated by a royalist army and all rebels summarily executed.
 Orange prevented the citizens of nearby Antwerp to come to the rebels' aid.
 Margaret of Parma sent Lamoral, Count of Egmont and Philippe III de Croÿ, Duke of Aarschot to Valenciennes to negotiate with the rebels, but the talks broke down.
 A cannonade of the city forced the Calvinist rebels to surrender, and on 23 March (Palm Sunday) Noircarmes entered Valenciennes.
 Protestant leaders Peregrin de la Grange and Guido de Bres initially escaped, but were soon captured, and were both hanged on 31 May 1567.
 Due to Valenciennes' capitulation, other Calvinist strongholds quickly surrendered.